What Is an Inquest?

 Article 2 Inquests (Right to Life)

-- caused or contributed to the death, or
+- Caused or contributed to the death

-- failed to protect a person’s right to life
+- Failed to protect someone’s life

-What Families Say
+What Families Say About Our Inquest Team

 “I felt totally overwhelmed… everything was explained in a way which was easy to understand.
 I was reassured from that point on.”